PTSolns/PTSolns_microWatt/README.md

 # PTSolns ESP32 microWatt Support Library (mSL)
 Library for PTSolns _ESP32 microWatt_

-Although it is recommended that novice users install the microWatt Support Library (mSL), this library is *NOT* a requirement, or a must, in order to use the microWatt microcontroller.
+Although it is recommended that novice users install the microWatt Support Library (mSL), this library is *NOT* a requirement, or a must, in order to use the _ESP32 microWatt_ microcontroller.
 The mSL can be used optionally to assist with various tasks or as a general help.

 Various examples are included in this package.
 For any comments or questions please contact us at contact@PTSolns.com.